Right to Vote and Compilation of the Voting Register

 2) other foreigners who have reached the age of 18 not later than on the day of the election, and whose municipality of residence, as defined by law, is the municipality in question on the 51st day before election day, and who at that time have had a municipality of residence in Finland for an uninterrupted period of two years and

-3) those who are employed by the European Union or an international organisation based in Finland and who are habitually resident in the municipality in question on the 51st day before the election day, provided that their personal information has, at their request, been entered into the Population Information System and that they have submitted a written notification to the local register office, no later than on the 52nd day before the election day, stating that they wish to exercise their right to vote in the municipal elections.
+3) those who are employed by the European Union or an international organisation based in Finland and who are habitually resident in the municipality in question on the 51st day before the election day, provided that their personal information has, at their request, been entered into the Population Information System and that they have submitted a written notification to the Digital and Population Data Services Agency, no later than on the 52nd day before the election day, stating that they wish to exercise their right to vote in the municipal elections.

 Compilation of the Voting Rights

-The Population Register Centre compiles a computer register of everyone entitled to vote (voting register) 46 days before election day.
+The Digital and Population Data Services Agency Centre compiles a computer register of everyone entitled to vote (voting register) 46 days before election day.
 This registers contains some of the information on the voters (e.g. name, personal number, electoral district, municipality of residence, and polling station) which was in the Population Information System 51 days before election day.

 The voting register is publicly available at the civic administration (maistraatti) from day 41 before election day.
 In addition, everyone in the register is sent a notice of his or her right to vote (card of information) not later than 24 days before election day.
 The card states i.a. the election day, the days for advance voting, the address of the polling station of the recipient, and the addresses and telephone numbers of the election authorities.
 The voting register is later used to print out electoral rolls for the polling stations on election day.